Saunders: Lemieux is a bum, Andrade fight is division’s two best technically

 Billy Joe Saunders puts his 26-0 record on the line when he defends his WBO World Middleweight title against Demetrius Andrade on October 20 at the TD Garden in Boston.

 “This is such a big fight.
-The two main men at Middleweight at the moment is GGG and Canelo – and neither of them want to fight me or Demetrius.
-There’s a lot of smoke and mist in the division right now, and when it clears up I will be the man standing there,” said Saunders.
+The two main men at Middleweight are GGG and Canelo – and neither of them wants to fight Demetrius or me.
+There’s a lot of smoke and mist in the division right now, and when it clears up, I will be the man standing there,” said Saunders.

 “All jokes and trash talk aside, this is going to be a really good fight.
 Does anyone want to fight Demetrius?
 No. Does anyone want to fight me?
 No. We have to fight each other to prove who the number one guy is.